-The Battle of Hastings, fought on 14th October 1066, is probably the most famous dates in English history – a date when the course of these islands’ history was changed dramatically and permanently.
+The Battle of Hastings, fought on 14th October 1066, is probably the most famous battle in English history.
+It marks a point at which the course of these islands’ history was changed dramatically and permanently.

 Beginning with a guided walk of the battlefield where Duke William defeated King Harold’s army, the tour looks both at the events of the Norman invasion and the conquest that followed.
-Your expert guide will bring to life the events of 14th October before moving on to a castle nearby to examine the process of conquest, prompting your students to consider how a force of just a few thousand Normans went about subduing a hostile nation of nearly two million.
+Your expert guide will bring to life the events of that fateful day before moving on to a castle nearby to examine the process of conquest, prompting your students to consider how a force of just a few thousand Normans went about subduing a hostile nation of nearly two million.
 Exploring the purpose and nature of castles will allow students to study history at a local level, bringing their understanding of wider European events down to a single community or location.

 This tour can be tailored to either GCSE students studying the Norman invasion and its impact, or a younger audience of students at Key Stage 3.

 You gave us confidence